 Failing to Get Enough Information on the Golf Cart

-Just like with a car, you’re going to need to know some basic information about your vehicle that the seller may be less than eager to share with you.
+Like buying a used car, when buying a used golf cart you’re going to need to know some basic information about your vehicle that the seller may be less than eager to share with you.
 It might not seem like a big deal at the time of purchase, but failing to get this essential information may come back to bite you in the rear seat later on.

 In an ideal world, it would be great to know the maintenance and accident history of the golf cart, and its origin (country, state, etc.).
 If you can score a logbook and receipts, great!
 You’re ahead of the game.